 “Sick?
 That’s bollocks, she was fine this morning.”

 “Because her family is rubbish and doesn’t love her.”
 In true Ginny Potter fashion, my mum’s face hardened and what she said made me proud to be her son.
 “Then she doesn’t need them, she can be part of our family.”
 For the first time in over an hour, I smiled.
 Mum hugged me, and then asked if I was ready to go.

 “Home sounds great right now.”
 She grabbed my hand, and we apparted back home.
 It was chaos when we got back.
 Lily was chasing Al around the house, waving mistletoe at him, yelling that he better kiss Ava tonight.

 Al looked like he wanted to die of embarrassment and he also looked like he couldn’t imagine anything better happening.
-Whatever I felt about Ava, she and my brother were quite perfect for each other.
+He blushed and in that moment, I realzied he already had.

 Mum yelled at both of them to stop running, and then yelled at them a few minutes later for not cleaning their rooms.
 Everyone was going to be at our house within an hour for Christmas dinner.
 I wandered past the study, and saw Dad and Uncle Ron sitting by the window playing their annual game of wizard’s chess.

 My room was a welcome refuge after the events of this morning.
 My body fell onto the bed, and I let out a loud sigh.
 I was just about to close my eyes when the door slammed open.

 “James Sirius….It’s clean!
 You cleaned your room?”
 Mum was standing there and the shock in her voice was quite obvious.